New Academic and Exempt Staff Employees

 Health Savings Account (HSA)

-If you elect to participate in a High Deductible Health Plan (HDHP), you are also eligible to elect an HSA.
+If you elect to participate in the Anthem PPO HDHP (high deductible health plan), you are also eligible to elect an HSA.
 The HSA allows you to set aside pre-tax money from your paycheck to pay for eligible healthcare expenses for you, your spouse, and your tax dependents.

-The Tax Saver Benefit (TSB) Plan is a voluntary benefit that allows you to set aside pre-tax money from your paycheck to pay for eligible healthcare and/or dependent care expenses.
+Flexible Spending Accounts (FSA) are voluntary benefits that allows you to set aside pre-tax money from your paycheck to pay for eligible healthcare and/or dependent care expenses.

 IU Tuition Benefit Plan

 IU’s Tuition Benefit Plan provides a subsidy towards the tuition costs associated with attending IU or IU High School courses.
-Subsidies are available to you and your eligible spouse and dependent children.
+Subsidies are available to you, your eligible spouse, and your dependent children.

 Paid Time Off